MatthewPalmer9/dreamstream/README.md

 - #1 - The first challenge I encountered was with the initial signup form.
 The problem came to be when it was time to make my landing page responsive.
 I realized that I didn't structure the form well enough for this task, so I solved it by refactoring style properties until the intended behavior was achieved.

 - #2 - I have worked with JWT tokens and password encryption before in Ruby on Rails and Spring Boot, but the approach is slightly different in JavaScript-based APIs.
 Learning how best to compare passwords with a schema that hides a password from being selected in a query was interesting.
 This issue was solved with research and review.

+- #3 - On the front-end, I needed to establish a login form with validations and needed to check for buggy behavior.
+Unfortunately, I spend a good amount of time working through this and didn't give myself a break for about 4 hours.
+This lead to burnout.
+I learned that even with tasks I've accomplished before, sometimes taking a step away is required to return with a clear mind.
+This was also a great way to learn more about cookies instead of using unsecure methods like localStorage.
+I made it through this challenge by slowing down, taking a break, and thinking more carefully about the way logic flows.

 ## Key Features
 - Video Streaming